agebhar1/slides-grafana-loki/README.md

-# Talk: Grafana Loki Unleased
+# Talk: Grafana Loki Unleashed

 From the Website of Grafana Loki: